Laura Gurzynski-Weiss | Faculty

 - Gurzynski-Weiss, L., & Baralt, M. (2014).
 Exploring learner perception and use of task-based interactional feedback in face-to-face and computer-mediated modes.
 Studies in Second Language Acquisition 36(1), 1-37.

-- Gurzynski-Weiss, L. (in press).
+- Gurzynski-Weiss, L. (2014-b).
 Triangulating graduate instructor learning in FL teaching methods: Questionnaires, concept maps, and reflective teaching journals.
-To appear in Proceedings of the World Conference on Learning, Teaching and Educational Leadership.
+In Proceedings of the World Conference on Learning, Teaching and Educational Leadership 141, 171-181.

 Honors and Awards

-- Office of the Vice Provost for International Affairs International Conference Grant; awarded spring 2014
+- International Conference Travel Grant; Office of the Vice Provost of International Affairs; $1500; 2014

-- Scholarship of Teaching and Learning Research Grant from the Office of the Vice Provost for Undergraduate Education; Awarded May 2011
+- Scholarship of Teaching and Learning Research Grant from the Office of the Vice Provost for Undergraduate Education; $5000; 2011-2012

 Selected Current Research Projects